 Tasmanian Gene Technology Guidelines describe the dealings that may be authorised under the Act and Policy:

-Tasmanian Gene Technology Guidelines 2019
+Tasmanian Gene Technology Guidelines 2019 (PDF 442Kb)

 2025 GMO Environmental Scan

 The Tasmanian Gene Technology Policy 2019-29 requires that there will be ongoing monitoring of developments in gene technology, markets and consumer sentiment.
-The Department produces a regular report on these developments, known as an Environmental Scan.
+The Department produces a periodic report on these developments, known as an Environmental Scan.
 The findings of the Environmental Scan may trigger an early review of the moratorium, should developments warrant it.

 The Final Report of the most recent Environmental Scan was released on 9 April 2025: